Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Experiments and Results

 \subsection{Results and Analysis}

-We employed intermediate learning by integrating clustering and PTM algorithms in the learning phase using unlabeled data.
-This was followed by a fine-tuning stage to tackle the few-label text classification problem in low-resource scenarios.
-We validated our framework on seven Arabic datasets from various domains, and our model achieved state-of-the-art results for few-label text classification in low-resource contexts across different domains.
-The results of our experiments are summarised in Table \ref{table:performance_comparison}, where we compared the performance of our model with PTMs, LLMs and previous related work.
+We employed intermediate learning by integrating clustering and BERT-based algorithms in the learning phase using unlabeled data.
+This was followed by a fine-tuning stage to tackle the FL text classification problem in LR scenarios.
+We validated our framework on seven Arabic datasets, two Urdu, one Setswana, and 4 English datasets from various domains, and for most datasets, our model achieved SOTA results for FL text classification in LR contexts across different domains.
+The results of our experiments are summarised in Table \ref{table:performance_comparison}, where we compared the performance of our model with BERT-based models, LLMs and previous related work.